 I live in fear of what other great fictions await my discovery.

 My dad was the strongest man I knew.
-As a kid I would hold on around his neck as he swam underwater 2 complete lengths of our long swimming pool.
+As a kid I would hold onto his neck as he swam underwater tw0 complete lengths of our 1970s era swimming pool.
 I could barely hang on due to the water resistance.
-It must have taken tremendous strength to propel his enormous body and mine through the water.
-I would have to let go on the first leg to come up for air, dive down again and catch him again on his way back.
+It must have taken tremendous strength to propel his large body and with my drag through the water.
+I would let go on the first leg to come up for air, dive down again, and catch him again on his way back.

 If we did something hard-working or noble my dad said, “You’re a good man, Gunga Din.”
 I lived to hear those words.